-Covid-19 SOPs Compliance Week To Start From Saturday - UrduPoint
+COVID-19 SOPs Compliance Week To Start From Saturday - UrduPoint

-The government has made all necessary arrangements to effectively observe 'COVID-19 standard operating procedures (SOPs) compliance week' from December 5 (Saturday) to create awareness in public about the importance of Corona safety measures

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Dec, 2020 ) :The government has made all necessary arrangements to effectively observe 'COVID-19 standard operating procedures (SOPs) compliance week' from December 5 (Saturday) to create awareness in public about the importance of Corona safety measures.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Dec, 2020 ) :The government has made all necessary arrangements to effectively observe 'COVID-19 standard operating procedures (SOPs) compliance week' from Saturday (December 05) to create awareness among public about the importance of corona safety measures.

-According to an official of the Ministry of National Health Services, provinces have been asked to support the efforts of the Federal government in proper implementation of its strategies to contain Coronavirus and protect its citizens from this disease particularly during this week.
+According to an official of the Ministry of National Health Services, the provinces have been asked to support the efforts of the Federal government in proper implementation of its strategies to contain coronavirus and protect its citizens from this disease particularly during this week.

 The local administrations and citizens have also been asked to rigorously observe Corona compliance week in their respect cities for raising awareness on adopting protective measures planned by the government to avoid carrying this virus.

-The official said that people will be appealed during the week to follow SOPs like social distancing, hand sanitizing or washing, wearing of face mask etc.
+The official said the people will be appealed during the week to follow SOPs like social distancing, hand sanitizing or washing, wearing of face mask etc.

-He said there were threats of spread of the COVID-19 and the federal government has asked the citizens to continue implementing protective measures as per directions to stem the increase in Coronavirus cases.
+He said there were threats of COVID-19 spread and the federal government has asked the citizens to continue implementing protective measures as per directions to stem the increase in coronavirus cases.

-He advised the citizens to strictly follow standard operating procedures in markets, offices and houses to help mitigate the exposure to the COVID-19 virus.
+He advised the citizens to strictly follow SOPs in markets, offices and houses to help mitigate the exposure to the COVID-19 virus.
 He said that there were reports of violation of SOPs in markets by citizens and not wearing mask in public places.

 He asked the citizens to support the efforts of government in its fight against COVID-19 and effectively implementing its relaxation policy to continue business activities and normalizing the lives of citizens.